 If churches could do only one thing to help people at all levels of spiritual maturity grow in their relationship with Christ, their choice is clear.
 They would inspire, encourage, and equip their people to read the Bible – specifically, to reflect on Scripture for meaning in their lives.”

-First, start by reading the chapters in the Bible from a reading plan. i.e. using a reading plan that many A2A churches use, for 1 Jun the passages are Proverbs chapters 19-21 ch 1 & 2 and Romans ch 13.
+First, start by reading the chapters in the Bible from the reading plan. ie for 1 Jan, the passages are Genesis ch 1 & 2 and Luke ch 1.

 Second, as you read, take note of or underline verses that stick out to you, or that you want to ponder further.
 If nothing really grabs your attention, just pick a verse anyway!